rejusam/Optimising-Group-Degree-Generation-for-Bipartite-Network/README.md

 # Optimising-Group-Degree-Generation-for-Bipartite-Network
 Here we explore the optimisation of group degree generation.
-The following cell focuses on comparing the execution times and CPU usage between non-optimized and optimised approaches for generating group degree sequences.
+This code focuses on comparing the execution times and CPU usage between non-optimized and optimised approaches for generating group degree sequences.

 ## Description:
 This Jupyter Notebook explores the optimization of group degree generation in network analysis using Python.
 The notebook focuses on comparing the execution times and CPU usage between non-optimized and optimized approaches for generating group degree sequences.
 Group degree sequences play a crucial role in various network analysis applications, including social networks, communication networks, and more.